Chapter 1. Air Navigation

 provide GLS precision approaches similar to ILS at airfields.

-guidance similar to ILS approaches for the final approach segment; portions of
+provides guidance similar to ILS approaches for the final approach segment;

-the GLS approach prior to and after the final approach segment will be based on
+portions of the GLS approach prior to and after the final approach segment will

-consists of a GBAS Ground Facility (GGF), four reference stations, a VHF Data
+equipment consists of a GBAS Ground Facility (GGF), four reference stations, a

-select the five digit GBAS channel number of the associated approach within the
+will select the five digit GBAS channel number of the associated approach within

-Flight Management System (FMS) menu or manually select the five digits (system
+the Flight Management System (FMS) menu or manually select the five digits

 procedure selection, confirmation that the correct LAAS procedure is loaded can